cuny-academic-commons/commons-in-a-box/readme.txt

 * Introduce new technique for setting plugin defaults at the time of CBOX setup.
 * Fix bug that caused BuddyPress Notifications component not to be activated at CBOX setup.
 * Fix bug that causes bbPress topic replies not to go through in certain cases.
+* Theme improvements: Add search form to Members directory and to Manage > Members page in groups.

 = 1.0.16 =
 * Compatibility with WordPress 4.8 and BuddyPress 2.9